good-move/oop_course/lab1/tests/lib/g-test/docs/V1_7_AdvancedGuide.md

 can just derive the fixture class from `::testing::TestWithParam<T>`, which itself is derived from both `::testing::Test` and `::testing::WithParamInterface<T>`. `T` can be any copyable type.
-If it's a raw pointer, you are responsible for managing the lifespan of the pointed values.
+If it's a raw pointer_, you are responsible for managing the lifespan of the pointed values.

 ```